willhoyle/williamhoyle.ca/content/blog/2021/building-a-strava-training-log-clone.md

 ---
-title: building a Strava training log clone for my runs
+title: Building a Strava training log clone for my runs
 ---
-# building a Strava training log clone for my runs
+# Building a Strava training log clone for my runs
 [[date]]